-At December 31, 2021, the net exposure of uncleared derivatives with residual credit risk exposure was less than \$1 million.
+At December 31, 2022, the net exposure of uncleared derivatives with residual credit risk exposure was less than \$7 million.
 If interest rates rise or the composition of our derivatives change resulting in an increase to our gross exposure to uncleared derivatives, the contractual collateral provisions in these derivatives would limit our net exposure to acceptable levels.

 Although we cannot predict if we will realize credit risk losses from any of our derivatives counterparties, we believe that all of the counterparties will be able to continue making timely interest payments and, more generally, to continue to satisfy the terms and conditions of their derivative contracts with us.
-As of December 31, 2021, we had \$0.4 billion of notional principal of interest rate swaps with a subsidiary of our member, JPMorgan Chase Bank, N.A., which also had outstanding credit services with us.
-Due to the amount of market value collateralization, we had no outstanding credit exposure to this counterparty related to interest rate swaps outstanding.
+As of December 31, 2022, we had \$0.3 billion of notional amount of interest rate swaps with a subsidiary of our member, JPMorgan Chase Bank, N.A., which also had outstanding credit services with us.
+Due to the amount of market value collateralization, we had a de minimis amount of credit exposure to this counterparty related to interest rate swaps outstanding.